atet/raspberrypi/README.md

 >
 > You can play on most game servers anonymously. **However, without registering you will not be able to make changes in most areas of the world**.
 After you are registered, game server admins can grant you various types of permissions."

-* After you register and verify you email address, log back into https://craft.michaelfogleman.com/ and make an Identity Token, it should look like this:
+* After you register and verify your email address, log back into https://craft.michaelfogleman.com/ and make an Identity Token, it should look like this:

 ```
 /identity <USERNAME> 0123456789abcdef0123456789abcdef